decoy-school/school-site/src/about-us/vacancies.md

 ---
 We currently do not have any job vacancies at our school.

-However, if you are interested in joinng our staff team, we are coomitted to safeguarding and would encourage you to read our Child Protection and Safeguarding Policy
+However, if you are interested in joinng our staff team, we are committed to safeguarding and would encourage you to read our Child Protection and Safeguarding Policy